t-kulmburg/Ontology-Browser/NOTES.md

 - write user documentation / programm dokumentation (für github)
 - constraint nur berechnen wenn alle werte != epsilon sind beim input model
 - Relations can also have Attributes.
-Currently they are not used for anything in the input model creation.
+Currently, they are not used for anything in the input model creation.

 - 30-50